 Action Worksheet

-Action worksheet

 Name of Jurisdiction: Oak Hill R-I

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with schools and large employer

-facilities that do not have certified tornado safe rooms and use alternative facilities to shelter students, staff, and employees in the event of high
+Troblem being whitgateu. facilities that do not have certified tornado safe rooms and use alternative

+facilities to shelter students, staff, and employees in the event of high

 winds/tornados.

 Hazard(s) Addressed: Severe Storms and Tornados

-Huzuru(S) Huuresseu.
 Action or Project

 Action/Project Number: 1.10

-Tietion/11oject1(unise1)
+9

 Name of Action or Project: Increasing the number of certified tornado safe rooms and storm shelters

-C C in high population areas
+in high population areas

 Disseminate information on the importance of and funding sources for

 Action or Project constructing storm shelters, especially tornado safe rooms near schools

 Description: and large employment centers that currently do not have access to safe

 rooms.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through

-Estimated Cost: current technology, better planning, and hazard mitigation activities.
-Unknown
+current technology, better planning, and hazard mitigation activities.

+Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or

-Deficitis: casualties, and emergency management costs/community costs.
+casualties, and emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD, School Superintendents, School Boards

-Organization/Department: , r
+Organization/Department:

 Action/Project Priority: 21 - High Priority

-Timeline for Completion: On-going
+Timeline for Completion: On-going Control of the control of t

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash,

-goods, or services.
+T 100 1 25 1 1 goods, or services.

 Local Planning Mechanisms Hazard mitigation plan, LEOPs, school emergency plan, capital

 to be Used in improvement plans

 Implementation, if any:

-A 4° G4 4 Progress Report
+A -4° C4 - 4 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A